cnordenlow/SportsAnalytics/README.md

-## Welcome to cnordenlow SportsAnalyics
+## Welcome to cnordenlow SportsAnalytics

 *Sports, analytics and R is a great combo.
 That´s why this page exist.*